mAbdelfatah11/BashScripting_DockerElasticSearchKibana/README.md

 - Automated Configuration for ElasticSearch with an internal user for qna.
 - Automated Encryption & Decryption of the Environment .env files for each service based on the state.
 - Deployment for Docker services.

+### Add Services to startup system services

+it would be a best practice if you add all running docker services as a startup system services, so it's expected to spin up automatically if the server has been forced for any reboot process.

+- double check and test `services-startup.sh` for the absolute paths to services mounted volumes.
+- edit the `services-startup.service` by adding the absolute path of the `services-startup.sh` script.
+- run the `add-service-to-systemd.sh` script to add the service to systemd

+	>$ bash add-service-to-systemd.sh

+### Security procedures after complete deployment

+Delete all the AWS CLI programmatic access keys:

+It would be a security threat, if you leave the client machine linked to our live AWS account, like what it’s configured now. so in order to unlink with aws, remove your aws credentials there:

+	>$ sudo rm -rf ~/.aws/*

+- This will delete the entire aws directory files that holds credentials:   ~/.aws/credentials  &&  ~/.aws/config

+- Also, it will invalidate the authentication for the ECR even if you do not remove the ECR token.

+Once need to connect again, just issue the configure command and pass your keys:

+	>$ aws configure